aperkov/DecimalMacro/README.md

 4. More that one trailing zero.
 E.g. `3.00`
 5. Non-canonical scientific notation.
 E.g. `1234.5e1` (instead of `1.2345e4`).

-It is possible to support these literals.
-Choosing not to keeps the macro implementation simpler.
+Choosing not to support these literals keeps the macro implementation simpler.

 ## License